 CBD Types include:

-In this type, wherein the full spectrum CBD oil, minor cannabinoids, cannabis terpenes, and trace THC can be found.
+In this type, wherein the full spectrum CBD oil, minor cannabinoids, cannabis terpenes, and trace THC can be found says the Night Helper Blog.

-Broad-spectrum CBD features a complete range of cannabinoids and terpenes, without the trace amounts of THC.
+Broad-spectrum CBD features a complete range of cannabinoids and terpenes, without trace amounts of THC.

 Isolate CBD is pure CBD with all other compounds removed.